Automating key parts of your ecommerce customer service experience can lead to huge productivity gains and increase customer satisfaction.

 If you’re yet to implement automation in your customer service strategy, you might be wondering: “won’t this eliminate the personalized experience we offer to customers?”

+We can look at marketing for answers.
+Automation tools are popular in marketing and they enable granular, personalized experiences.
 It’s key to know that automation done well doesn’t reduce personalization.
 Your customers will still get the personalized experience they expect when interacting with your store and support function.

 When implemented effectively, automation can actually hugely improve personalization.